OrangeSolutions/OrangeSolutions/README.md

 ---
 ## About me
-I'm a musician and a sound engineer, with passion for coding.
+I'm a musician and a sound engineer, with a passion for computer science and programming.
+I take care of studying sound events and their nature, so I love being in the recording studio to experiment and understand the DSP and the audio signal flow.

 ---